mathis-marcotte/zone-kubeflow-containers/.github/pull_request_template.md

 # Beta Process
-- [ ] Should this branch target "beta", if it is not doing so already?
+- [ ] Should this branch target "beta"

 ## Are there breaking changes?
 Ask yourself the next question;